MicrosoftDocs/memdocs/sccm/compliance/plan-design/scap/install-configure-scap.md

 # Install and Configure the SCAP Extensions for Microsoft System Center Configuration Manager

-*Applies to: System Center Configuration Manager (Technical Preview)*
+*Applies to: System Center Configuration Manager (Current Branch)*

+> [!Tip]
+> This feature was first introduced in Technical Preview version 1803 as a [pre-release feature](/sccm/core/servers/manage/pre-release-features).
+This pre-release version of the SCAP extensions can be installed on any currently supported versions of Configuration Manager.

-After preparing the prerequisite infrastructure, you are ready to install and configure the SCAP Extensions for Microsoft System Center Configuration Manager on the computer from which you want to run this process.
+After preparing the prerequisite infrastructure, you're ready to install and configure the SCAP Extensions for Microsoft System Center Configuration Manager on the computer from which you want to run this process.

 ## Install SCAP Extensions Configuration Manager

 1. Run ConfigMgr\_Extensions\_for\_SCAP.msi to install the tool.
 2. In Windows Explorer, go to the folder where you downloaded the **ConfigMgr\_Extensions\_for\_SCAP.msi** file, and then double-click the **ConfigMgr\_Extensions\_for\_SCAP.msi** file.

-The SCAP Extensions for Microsoft System Center Configuration Manager Installation Wizard starts.
+This starts the SCAP Extensions for Microsoft System Center Configuration Manager Installation Wizard.

 Complete the **SCAP Extensions for Microsoft System Center Configuration Manager Installation Wizard** using the information in the following table, accepting the wizard&#39;s default values unless you need to specify them.